shepner/qa_system/ARCHITECTURE.md

 - Configuration files
 - Command-line arguments

 Key modules are documented in their respective component architecture documents.
+For detailed configuration information, refer to the [Configuration Module](ARCHITECTURE-common-components.md#3-configuration-module) documentation.

 ### 3.3 API Specifications
 The system exposes a command-line interface with consistent argument patterns across all operations.
 Internal APIs between components are documented in the respective architecture documents.
+For detailed API information, refer to the [Main Module](ARCHITECTURE-common-components.md#2-main-module) documentation.

 ## 4. Implementation Strategy
 The implementation follows these key principles: